SoftFluent/CodeFluent-Entities-Documentation/README.md

 **Extensibility**: Generated code is composed of partial classes.
 Extending it is nothing more than standard .NET development.

-**Incremental updates**: The Microsoft SQL Server differential engine enables hassle-free schema updates without losing any data.
+**Incremental updates**: The Microsoft SQL Server diff engine enables hassle-free schema updates without losing any existing data.

 Develop your application
 -------------